rladies/rladiesguide/content/coordination/onboarding/index.en.md

         ask why.

     - Onboard new organizers:
-      - Ensure you have received the email addresses of the new organizers
+      - Ensure you have received the email addresses of the new organizers.
       - Open a new "existing-chapter-update" issue to track the exectution of the following instructions:
         - Send new organizers the R-Ladies Organizers form.
         - Invite the new organizers to the R-Ladies Community Slack.